Buying guide

 AI summary

-Lenders require a deposit to assess risk, often looking for at least 5% from 'genuine savings'.
 First-home buyers can use their KiwiSaver funds after three years of membership.
-The government-backed First Home Loan scheme also helps eligible buyers by enabling them to purchase a home with as little as a 5% deposit.
+The First Home Loan scheme also helps eligible buyers secure a loan with only a 5% deposit, subject to income caps.

 What you'll learn